Teaching Social Skills

 Deficits in social skills can be viewed as mistakes in learning.
 Arnold Golstein, a renowned expert in the teaching of social skills to students with behavior disorders and challenges believes that there are four primary reasons that explain why students are socially unskilled:

-(3) They tried another way, but it didn't work for them the first time(s) they tried it, so they assume that it would never work.
-They return to the previous action pattern.
 This explanation applied to me in a certain setting when I was a younger man.
 One night, a female friend of mine joined me in a gathering spot for young singles (The "Philosophers Bar"...It's motto: "I think.
-Therefore I drink.".
+Therefore I drink.").
 She saw me using various "pick up lines" to meet women.
 She told me that if I really wanted to make a positive impression on a woman, that I should "compliment something she's wearing", "make introductions", and "just be yourself".
 I tried this approach a few times and failed miserably.
 I quickly returned to the quirkly comments that were so solidly embedded in my repetoire.
 I learned an important lesson that night...
 Never be myself!
-No, No ...What I mean is that I needed to be persistent until I experienced success.
+No, No...
+What I mean to say is that I needed to be persistent and modify my new actions in order to experience success with them.
+I needed more than a "just do it" instruction.
+I needed ongoing training with performance evaluations and revisions in goal setting in order to make the more socially appropriate replacement actions my new modus operandi.

 _______________________________________________

-Others of our kids will not respond positively to social skills instruction because they don't see the skills as being necessary/useful (example: 1. assisting the teacher, 2. avoiding conflict with adults, 3. disagreeing in an non-confrontational manner).
+Others of our kids will not respond positively to social skills instruction because they don't see the skills as being necessary/useful (Example: 1.
+Assisting the teacher, 2.
+Avoiding conflict with adults, 3.
+Disagreeing in an non-confrontational manner).
 The behaviors they display now seem just fine to them.
 They obtain the attention, objects or power they seek.

 A Note to Teachers of Students with Emotional & Behavioral Disorders (EBD)

-If you are a teacher of students with behavior disorders, are you teaching social skills to your students?
+Are you are a teacher of students with behavior disorders?
+If so, are you teaching social skills to your students?
 Are you doing so in structured daily lessons?
 If not, why not?
 The defining characteristic of kids with EBD is their inability to build and sustain positive relationships.
 Kids with EBD are 3 times more likely than general ed kids to be rejected because of their behavior.
 It's time to use more than point systems to "manage" the behavior of these pupils.
 We need more than "The curriculum of control".
 We must teach the skills we wish to see displayed by our behaviorally challenged students.

 What Exactly Is Social Skills Training?